Introduction to Certificate Revocation

 - CA provides an OCSP responder as a server that contains information about the latest certificate revocation.

 - When a client wants to check them if the particular certificate is valid or not, the client sends an OCSP request.

-- OCSP responder check the X.500 directory (which contains all the information about the certificate revocation) to check the requested certificate is valid or not.
+- OCSP responder checks the X.500 directory (which contains all the information about the certificate revocation) to check the requested certificate is valid or not.

 - Based on the results, the OCSP responder sends a result back a digitally signed OCSP response for each of the certificates to the client.
 This response can be Good, Revoked, or Unknown.
 OCSP response also includes the date, time, and reason for the revocation if the certificate is revoked.